Altius/DHS_Annotations/README.md

 1. Download RepeatMasker File
 2. Map to DHS Masterlist and echo the overlap and mapped-element size
 3. Choose element that has the largest overlap or the largest fraction of overlap, if there is a tie
-4. Rename Annotation to SINE, LINE, LTR, Simple_repeat, DNA, or Other (includes anything not already named)
+4. Rename Class Annotation to SINE, LINE, LTR, Simple_repeat, DNA, or Other (includes anything not already named)
+5. Annotate DHS's based on Family Repeats

 ### Download RepeatMasker File